demo-verse/expressions-of-peace/README.md

 # Expressions of Peace

-Expressions of Peace are sincere attempts on resiliently, undeniebly and simply, expressing peace, and happening to be core, civil component of an undeniable World Peace.
+Expressions of Peace are sincere attempts on resiliently, simply, expressing peace, and happening to be core, civil component of an undeniable World Peace.

 That is, observed as a potentially viable one, with a simple editor and the use of blockchain technology; to be co-imaginable, claimable and experienced, as a global human right; extending the freedom of speech.